PavelPZ/riverpod_navigator/README.md

 #### 3. app-specific navigator with navigation aware actions

-Actions are used in app widgets.
+... actions are then used in app widgets.

 ```dart
 const booksLen = 5;